claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 - **Provisioned Mode** (default)
     - Provision read & write capacity
     - **Pay for the provisioned capacity**
+	- Auto-scaling option
-    - Auto-scaling option (eg. set RCU and WCU to 80% and the capacities will be scaled automatically based on the workload)
+		- eg. set RCU and WCU(measures the number of reads and writes) to 80% and the capacities will be scaled automatically based on the workload
 - **On-demand Mode**
     - Capacity auto-scaling based on the workload
     - **Pay for what you use (more expensive)**